A few days ago, a woman told me a heartbreaking story about her pastor.

 Leaving a Church Is a Type of Rejection

-When Cindy shared this story with me, I could easily understand why she was so deeply hurt by Pastor Smith’s behavior.
+When Cindy shared this story with me, I could easily understand why Pastor Smith’s behavior deeply hurt her.
 At the same time, it was not hard to understand why he was acting as he was.

 Some pastors manage these emotions constructively, but others, like Pastor Smith, react poorly.